aGotelli/ROS-and-Qt/README.md

 Now it is possible to set up one (or more) run command(s) as well as launch command, by adding the desired step.

   ![ROS-and-Qt](images/run_setting3.png)

+###### Set up the ROS terminal

+In this step it is presented the procedure to st up the terminal in Qt.
+In the bottom part of the application there are some panels like:
+1 Issues, 2 Search Results, 3...

+To add the terminal, click on the symbol on the right of the ninth element: 9 Test Results (Or the top right element).
+The symbol opens a selection where the ROS terminal is, click on the checkbox and the terminal will appear.

+###### Build and Run

+Now that everything is set up, the build command can be used to check the code in your workspace.
+For the catkin workspace you can create run steps and/or use the terminal, while for the colcon workspace you can only use the terminal.

+For using the terminal, click on it and then on the paper symbol where is written "Add new terminal".
+For each terminal you open you must source the correct environment, as the .bashr file was not modified.
+However, this is a simple task thanks to the architecture of the environment.

+When you open the terminal, it opens in

+    ~/QtCreator/latest$

+So to source the correct environment it is just the following.

+To source catkin:

+    source catkin/devel/setup.bash

+To source colcon

+    . colcon/install/setup.bash